-- 1.10 The Cheshire West and Chester Statement of Principles will come into effect on 1 April 2017 and will be available on the Licensing Authorities website. - 1.11 As indicated at 1.7 above, a further statement of principles must be published by 3 March 2020.
+- 1.10 The Cheshire West and Chester Statement of Principles will come into effect on 1 April 2020 and will be available on the Licensing Authority's website. - 1.11 As indicated at 1.7 above, a further statement of principles must be published by 3 March 2023.